- Department of Curriculum and Instruction

 Because of the number of educational options available to students in the College, sample programs of study for all education majors cannot be provided here.
 Instead, detailed program outlines are available from academic advisers in the various program offices.
 In general, students take 100-level courses during the first year of college, 200-level courses during the second year and 300- and 400-level courses during the third and fourth years.

-Each undergraduate program contains a group of courses classified as general studies.
+Each undergraduate program contains a group of courses classified as General Education.
 These courses must be taken in the proper prescribed sequence during the freshman and sophomore years, until they are completed.
 Required studies in English are part of the general studies requirement; a student must enroll each semester in the prescribed composition and literature courses until the English requirement is completed.

 Upper and Lower Divisions